frostdevelop/.github/profile/README.md

 ### Planned Projects:
 * Our Website [Here](https://github.com/frostdevelop/website)
 * Onyx Engine: a 3D game Engine made in collaboration with Kalion Software.
-* Pogo: A new kind of Social Media
+* Pogo: A new kind of Community based Social Media
 * ROCE: A Roblox client made for the Ti-84 plus CE
 * CubeShoot: A 3D FPS game made for the Ti-84 plus CE
 * LinkEV: An Advanced link shortener that allows for ip address blocking, bot prevention, and more